se-panfilov/anarchy-engine/packages/showcases_shared/README.md

-# Anarchy engine showcases-shared package
+# Anarchy engine showcases_shared package

 Shared utilities and types for the Anarchy engine' showcases app.